-Present-Mr. INNES, Mr. LOWES, Mr. WRIGHT, Mr. BUTLER, Mr. MEREDITH.
+Present-Mr. Innes, Mr. Lowes, Mr. WRIGHT, Mr. BUTLER, Mr. MEREDITH.

-- 1. The Minutes of the last Meeting were read and confirmed. - 2.
-The question of sending a Member to Victoria to obtain information was discussed, and decided in the negative. - 3.
-The Chairman is requested to write to Mr. Francis, of Melbourne, forwarding a series of questions, and requesting him to obtain replies from the Government and the Warrenheip Distillery Company. - 4.
-The following Witnesses were suggested by Dr. Butler:-Mr. Hedberg, Mr. Cresswell, Mr. O'Neil Wilson.
+2. The question of sending a Member to Victoria to obtain information was discussed, and decided in the negative.

+3. The Chairman is requested to write to Mr. Francis, of Melbourne, forwarding a series of questions, and requesting him to obtain replies from the Government and the Warrenheip Distillery Company.

+4. The following Witnesses were suggested by Dr. Butler :- Mr. Hedberg, Mr. Cresswell, Mr. O'Neil Wilson.